Planning & Zoning

 - Processing site plans (plans that show the development improvements and uses proposed for a specific property)

-The department serves as staff liaison for the Miami County Planning Commission and the Miami County Board of Zoning Appeals.
-The planning commission typically meets on the first Tuesday of each month.
-The board of zoning appeals meets on the third Wednesday of each month on an as-needed basis.
+The Department serves as staff liaison for the Miami County Planning Commission and the Miami County Board of Zoning Appeals.
+The Planning Commission meets the first Tuesday of each month.
+The Board of Zoning Appeals meets the third Wednesday of each month on an as-needed basis.

-Information that can be obtained from the planning and development department includes:
+Information that may be obtained from the Planning and Zoning Department includes:

-- What types of business uses are allowed in specific zoning districts
+- Which types of business uses are allowed in specific zoning districts;

-- How close buildings or structures may be to property lines (setback requirements)
+- How closely buildings or structures may be located near property lines (setback requirements);

-- How to rezone, subdivide, or develop property
+- How to rezone, subdivide, or develop property, according to the Regulations.

-The comprehensive plan, zoning and subdivision regulations, zoning map, applications, and procedures may be amended from time to time.
-Information obtained from this site should be verified with the planning and development department by calling 913-294-9553 or emailing email@example.com.
+The Comprehensive Plan, Zoning and Subdivision Regulations, Zoning Map, applications, and procedures may be amended from time to time.
+Information obtained from this site should be verified with the Planning and Zoning Department by calling 913-294-9553 or emailing email@example.com.